ullaskunder3/Solution-to-graphics.h/README.md

       //after u'll get textFile.exe run using command: .\testFile
   ```
-  If your dont want to write that command again and again you can create task.json I will update soon on that...
+  If your dont want to write that command again and again you can create [task.json](https://github.com/ullaskunder3/graphics.h-setup/tree/main/.vscode)